 Tino and Tyrell’s eyes sparkled with interest at the thought of new monster eggs.
 “We were having difficulties in finding more exotic pets.
 Our store has been filled with common monsters these days.”
 Tyrell replied.

 The last push hooked Tino in.”
 I’m in.
 It’s sink or swim.
 Coco!
 Get ready to move into our new place.
 We need to pack everything up and get things ready.”
 Tino excitedly shouted out towards Coco.

 “We’ll see you at the flying Library.”
 Tyrell was already up and about starting to move eggs around the store.
-“We’ll be known as the world’s best pet store in history.”
+“We’ll be the world’s best pet store in history.”
 Both brothers were joyfully singing with enthusiasm.

-Draconis Library gathering of residents quest
+Draconis Library gathering of residents’ Quest

 The Draconis Library has come alive from its ancient slumber.
-As the guardian of the building one must take care of a special building given to a Drezo Regalia to watch over.
+As the guardian of the building, one must take care of a special building given to a Drezo Regalia to watch over.
 Residents with different skills and species must be willing to move into the Draconis Library.
 Please go out and find residents for the area.
 Only having the same race will not suffice.

 Renovation of the building: 5.2/100